cedced19/cedced19.github.io/index.md

 ## Curriculum Vitae

+### Data Scientist, Helean, Paris, August 2021
+* In charge of creating new models for the start-up

+### Outsourcing assistant, SNCF Réseau, Lille, January 2021
+* In charge of designing new docs for outsourcing processes

+### CIO, Centrale Lille Projects, February 2021 - February 2022

+* Responsible for the RGPD process

+### Business Manager, Centrale Lille Projects, October 2020 - Present

+*Centrale Lille Projets is the junior enterprise of École Centrale Lille: an association under the French law of 1901 composed of students from a school or university, which is responsible for carrying out studies commissioned by companies *

+* Signature of several contracts

+### Lead developer, AnalysR, October 2020 - January 2022

+* In charge of the student project to create a query language language close to natural language

+Translated with www.DeepL.com/Translator (free version)

 ### Talk July 3rd 2018 at KarlsruheJS, Karlsruhe, Germany
 *	Ten-minute presentation in English on the new hybrid application Created technology (iOS and Android): React Native